pablocloud/spring-boot-api-throttling/README.md

 Requirements:

-At this moment the library expects an apiKey request param (doesn't validate it, just checks it its there).
+~~At this moment the library expects an apiKey request param (doesn't validate it, just checks it its there).~~

+Now the library uses Spring Security to get the user identifier.
+If it is not present, will use the remote address.

 It's used to store key pairs to control request number.
 In the future this will be binded to an User domain class.